 The McElroy Manufacturing Distributors provide selected scholarship recipients with grants for tuition assistance.
 Up to $10,000 is awarded annually to eligible dependents of full-time employees of McElroy Manufacturing, Inc. or its eligible distributors.
 Employees must have been employed with McElroy Manufacturing, Inc. or its eligible distributor for a minimum of three years.
 Students from all majors and academic levels – including incoming freshmen, undergraduates and graduate students are encouraged to apply.
 A minimum 3.0 GPA must be maintained by students during the period of scholarship usage.
 Students may re-apply for scholarship funds annually.
-(2018 Application Information will be available soon.)
+(2019 Application Deadline: March 31, 2019)

 The RAE Family Foundation Education Scholarship Fund assists children of active, full-time employees of RAE Corporation who have been employed by the company for a minimum of two consecutive years, or individuals that have participated in the RAE internship program.
 Eligible applicants are individuals who demonstrate academic performance, personal character, and without financial support may not have the opportunity to attend a post-secondary educational program.
 Awarded applicants must be enrolled full-time in an accredited post-secondary educational institution in Oklahoma and maintain a 2.5 cumulative GPA.
 (2019 Application Deadline: April 1, 2019.)